 Josiah entered the music business as a studio assistant in 1981 after serving as classical music director of WJHU-FM at The Johns Hopkins University (Baltimore, MD), where he earned a BA in Humanities and Art History.
 While at Hopkins, Josiah also studied classical music engineering at The Peabody Conservatory of Music.
 Josiah has been an active member of NARAS for many years, serving on the New York Chapter’s engineering committee seven times.
 He was also a featured panelist for the 1994 “Grammy in The Schools” program.Josiah’s other talents include his extensive knowledge of film history and technology, including recent developments in digital-cinema audio systems, and general and special format presentation.
-He has traveled extensively in Europe (both Eastern and Western) as well as North and South Africa as well as Zimbabwe and Botswana, and is remarkably decent in conversational French.
-A true born-and-bred New Yorker, Josiah resides in Manhattan with his wife, Barbara Friedland and their twins, Samuel and Sofia.
+He has traveled extensively in Europe (both Eastern and Western) as well as North and South Africa as well as Zimbabwe and Botswana, and is admirably decent in conversational French.
+A true born-and-bred native of New York City, Josiah resides on the Upper West Side of Manhattan with his wife, Barbara Friedland and their 12-year-old twins, Samuel and Sofia.

 [ top ]